 The first thing you can do is talk to your high school counselor or financial aid office.
-The school you plan to attend may have financial aid available.
-In these cases, you might be prompted to fill out the Free Application for Federal Student Aid (FAFSA) in order to generate a Student Aid Report (SAR) to get aid through school.
+The school you plan to attend may have federal financial aid available.
+In these cases, you might be prompted to fill out the Free Application for Federal Student Aid (FAFSA) to generate a Student Aid Report (SAR) to get aid through school.

 If you’re asked to fill out the FAFSA by your counselor or financial aid office, you’ll need to enter your Social Security number (SSN) and answer “no” to the question that asks if you’re a U.S. citizen.
 The tough part here is that many undocumented students may not be eligible for an SSN.
 But if you’re a DACA recipient with an SSN, then filling out the FAFSA should be the first step to see if there’s aid available through your school.

 DACA recipients, in some cases, may also be eligible for in-state tuition.
 You can find more information about filling out the form on the Federal Student Aid site.

 Though you may not be eligible for federal aid, you might be eligible for support at the state level.
 You can check out this map from the National Association of Student Financial Aid Administrators, which shows grants and scholarships available by state.

 The following states have implemented legislatiation that offers undocumented immigrants in-state tuition:

 - New Mexico